 System.Random might be implemented to meet those requirements.

-Example: A C language API for such RNGs could look like the following:
+Example: A C language API for an RNG could look like the following:

 How to Initialize RNGs